dzauski585/pharmacokinetics/README.md

 - This is a simulation tool and should not be used as the sole basis for clinical decisions
 - The model is based on population averages and may not perfectly predict individual patient responses
-- Always consult with a qualified anesthesiologist for clinical applications
+- Always consult with a qualified anesthesiologist and/or certified registered nurse anesthetist for clinical applications

 ## License